Ecosystem working groups

 Participate in driving the Algorand ecosystem forward

-The Algorand Technical Adoption Committee (ATAC) is a group within the Algorand ecosystem that reviews technical proposals and focuses on the advancement of the ecosystem.
+The Algorand Technical Council (ATC) is a group within the Algorand ecosystem that reviews technical proposals and focuses on the advancement of the ecosystem.
 It works in conjunction with the Algorand Wallet Council, a forum that discusses wallet standards, proposes changes, and promotes their adoption.

 By agreeing on technical standards, the committee expects that members will lead by example in adopting and implementing the standards within their own products and services.

-It is the responsibility of ATAC to record all decisions that are made and communicate them to the wider Algorand community.
+It is the responsibility of ATC to record all decisions that are made and communicate them to the wider Algorand community.

 • The creation and adoption of standards